rspencer01/dent/docs/tutorial-shadertoy.rst

 The file ``scenes/__init__.py`` does some python and dent housekeeping.
 It is unimportant at the moment

-Running the `tutorial` file should present you with a blank scene.
+Running the :code:`tutorial` file should present you with a blank scene.
 Mmmm.
 Progress!

 Stage 2: Writing a Shader